-If you have filed for bankruptcy in the past, you may be wondering how soon you can file for bankruptcy again.
-Read on to learn about the time limitations for receiving a bankruptcy discharge after you have previously filed for, and received a discharge in, Chapter 7 or Chapter 13 bankruptcy.
+If you’ve filed for bankruptcy in the past, you might be wondering how soon you can file for bankruptcy again.
+Read on to learn about the time limitations for wiping out debts after previously receiving a Chapter 7 or Chapter 13 bankruptcy discharge.